Other Activities in the Adirondacks

 While white water rafting is the focal point of our activities at the Hudson River Adventure Center, there are other activities in the Adirondacks that you might enjoy.

 Our Aerial Zip Course is a guided ropes course experience with a series of aerial obstacles including zip lines.
 The excitement builds as you harness up and climb to the “launching pad.”
 Then it’s into the air, soaring like an eagle, for a zippy, tree-top view.
 You’ll go from zipping to climbing, swinging, and jumping through the elements.
 Make this adrenaline-pumping course a must-do adventure for you, your family and friends.
 Our staff will help you along the way.
 No experience needed.

 Minimum age: 9

 Paintball in the Adirondacks

 Our wooded paintball field features natural rocks and trees for barriers as well as some strategically positioned blinds to create a fun experience for someone who has never played paintball before.
 Whether you’re a veteran player, or new to the sport, we invite you to check out our paintball program at the Hudson.
 See more details and rates.

-Enjoy one or more of these nearby activities:
+Enjoy one or more of these nearby activities in the Adirondacks: